madannaik/MLOPS-2/README.md

         fi

 ### Job3 :Check the website if it is running or not, In case is it fails it should send an email to the developer.
+### NOTE :Instead of 172.17.0.3 you can replace with it your site domain name as ip addresses will always be changing!!

 ![](images/j31.png)
 ![](images/j32.png)